slipstream/SlipStreamDocumentation/docs/advanced_tutorial/debugging.rst

 Modifying the Environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-SlipStream minimizes its footprint within the machines it deploys to
+SlipStream minimizes its footprint to avoid any unintended
-avoid any unintended interference with the deployed applications.
+interference with the deployed applications.
+Because of this, you
-Because of this, you must specifically setup the environment to make the
+must specifically setup the environment to make the SlipStream client
-SlipStream client commands accessible.
+commands accessible.

 Usually you will want to do the following::